 , and R. cesticillus

 Unlike roundworms, that live freely in the chicken's intestinal tract, tapeworms anchor themselves into the wall of the bird's small intestine with their hook-like mouthparts.
 Tapeworms also differ from roundworms in the way their bodies grow, which occurs as increasing segments.

-Tapeworms anchor themselves into the chicken's intestinal wall within their digestive tract, where they absorb the nutrients, instead of the chicken.
-Tapeworms won't actually cause physical damage to the intestinal wall, however by taking all the nutrients away from the chicken, it is still damaging to it's health, resulting in stunted growth/weight loss, nutrition deficiencies, lower egg production, and increased susceptibility to secondary pathogens, due to an impaired immune status.
+Most tapeworms won't actually cause physical damage to the intestinal wall, however by taking all the nutrients away from the bird, it is still damaging to their health, resulting in stunted growth/weight loss, nutrition deficiencies, and increased risk of infection or disease.

 is a species of tapeworm which does sometimes cause damage to the intestine, which leads to peritonitis.
 If the infection spreads to involve the head and sinuses, affected chickens may present with neurological signs such as torticollis (aka wry neck

 Tapeworms have an indirect life cycle.
 They use arthropods and other invertebrates as intermediate hosts (snails, slugs, beetles, grasshoppers, mini-wisps, ants, earthworms, termites, and houseflies).